Hypfer/SilenTeams/README.md

 3. Enjoy not being disturbed by never-ending taskbar flashing.

-Note that this may not survive a Teams update.
-I haven't tested that yet.
+Note that this will not survive a Teams updates.
 In that case, simply repeat step 1 and be happy again. :)

 # How it works